microsoft/vscode/test/smoke/README.md

-# VS Code Smoke Test
+# VS Code Smoke Test.

 Make sure you are on **Node v12.x**.